xy2119/Brain_MRI_Image_Segmentation/README.md

 ---

 ## Future Work
-Exploring more advanced segmentation models, SEP and FCBFormer ranked by paperwithcode leaderboard.
+Exploring more advanced segmentation models, including SEP and FCBFormer on the leaderboard of paperwithcode.

 ## Contributing
 If you have any questions or advice towards this repository, feel free to contact me at xy2119@ic.ac.uk.